Generalized cohomology theories for algebraic stacks: Introduction

 We thank Tom Bachmann, Marc Hoyois, Marc Levine, and David Rydh for their interest in this work, for many helpful discussions, and for their valuable comments on previous drafts.
 We are especially grateful to David Rydh for explaining to us his stacky generalization of Chow's lemma, which is used in the proof of \thmref{thm:Chow}.
 We also thank Martin Gallauer for a comment on a previous version.

-The first author acknowledges partial support from SFB 1085 Higher Invariants, Universit\"at Regensburg, and from the Simons Collaboration on Homological Mirror Symmetry.
-The second author also acknowledges support from SFB 1085 Higher Invariants.
+The authors acknowledge partial support from SFB 1085 Higher Invariants, Universit\"at Regensburg.
+The first-named author was also supported by the Simons Collaboration on Homological Mirror Symmetry, Academia Sinica Grant AS-CDA-112-M01, and NSTC Grant 112-2628-M-001-0062030.